CMF – A New Bulletproof Foam Which Disintegrates Bullets

 Foam Cut to Size – A Shot Above The Rest

-Remember in pretty much every action movie ever, where people hide behind their sofa for cover from bullet fire?
+Remember in almost every action movie ever, where people hide behind their sofa for cover from bullet fire?
 In reality, sofa foam likely wouldn’t provide much protection against bullets at all.
 But imagine a sofa lined with CMF!
 Now you’ve got a sofa worthy of an action flick.
-With that in mind, if you do happen to live in a real life action movie and need some new sofa foam, visit us at GB Foam Direct.
-Our replacement foam cut to size is perfect for bringing sofas back to life (especially if they’ve been shot at).